-There is no better place to stimulate creativity skills other than the creative subjects in secondary schools.
+There is no better place to stimulate creativity skills other than in the creative subjects within secondary schools.
 There we even have an established tool to help us: the Visual Diary.

-From speaking directly to over a thousand art teachers and heads of departments from across Australia, we have come face to face with the consequences for students and teachers alike.
+From speaking directly to over a thousand art teachers and heads of departments from across Australia, we have uncovered the following:

-- Many schools have drastically reduced the contact hours of traditional creative art subjects such as Visual Arts in Year 7 & 8 to make room for other subjects.
-The aim appears to be to fulfill ACARA’s requirements of offering a certain spread of subjects in the junior years and a move towards giving students choice from a smorgasbord of sample electives (NSW seemed to have escaped the worst effects of this)
+- Many schools have drastically reduced the contact hours of traditional creative art subjects such as Visual Arts in Year 7 & 8.
+This is usually being done to make room for other subjects.
+The aim appears to be to fulfil ACARA’s requirements of offering a certain spread of subjects in the junior years and a move towards giving students choice from a smorgasbord of sample electives (NSW seemed to have escaped the worst effects of this)

 - In some cases, mandatory creative art subjects became fully elective in both Year 7 & Year 8, causing them to compete directly with design and technology subjects.

-- As art subjects now have to sell themselves to obtain students, teachers focus on their subject was distracted.
+- As art subjects now have to promote themselves to obtain students, teachers’ focus on their subject can be easily distracted.

-When there is such pressure on contact hours, teaching creativity skills can get left behind and basic Visual Diary skills such as annotation and drawing becomes difficult developed.
+When there is such pressure on contact hours, teaching creativity skills such as observational skills, critical thinking skills and research skills can get left behind and basic Visual Diary skills such as annotation, drawing and analysis can become difficult to develop.

-Designing a method from scratch with an accompanying workbook, we have found a practical way to combat some of these issues to achieve favourable outcomes for students.
+Designing a method with an accompanying workbook, we have found a practical way to combat these issues to achieve favourable outcomes for students and teachers.

 How do we tackle it?